Numerical-experimental estimation of the deformability of human red blood cells from rheometrical data: Results

 \subsection{Shear viscosity measurements}

-To determine the shear plasma viscosity $\mu_0$, measurements were conducted with different shear rates $\dot\gamma$ ($= 0.1$--$316$ s$^{-1}$) at $22$ $^\circ$C, and the results are shown in Fig.~\ref{fig:shear_viscos}(a), where error bars represent the standard deviations (SDs) (M $\pm$ SD, samples $\mathcal{N} = 3$).
-To increase clarity, the error bars for $\mu_0$ are displayed on only one side of the mean value.
+To determine the shear plasma viscosity $\eta_0$, measurements were conducted with different shear rates $\dot\gamma$ ($= 0.1$--$316$ s$^{-1}$) at $22$ $^\circ$C, and the results are shown in Fig.~\ref{fig:shear_viscos}(a), where error bars represent the standard deviations (SDs) (M $\pm$ SD, measurements).
+To increase clarity, the error bars for $\eta_0$ are displayed on only one side of the mean value.
 Although large SDs were observed at low shear rates ($\dot\gamma < 10$ s$^{-1}$), data became stable (i.e., small SDs) at relatively high shear rates ($\dot\gamma \geq 10$ s$^{-1}$).
-The shear viscosity $\mu_0$ exponentially decreased with $\dot\gamma$, followed by a plateau for $\dot\gamma > 30$ s$^{-1}$.
-Such shear-thinning behavior of human plasma was also observed in measurements using a cone-plate viscometer~\cite{Baskurt2007}, in which the film added extra drag at the radius of the cone, resulting in this apparent non-Newtonian behavior~\cite{Baskurt2007}.
-Although non-Newtonian plasma characteristics were reported in previous works~\cite{Brust2013, Rodrigues2022, Varchanis2018}, we determined the mean plasma viscosity $\mu_0$ for fully saturated shear rates (i.e., $\dot\gamma > 30$ s$^{-1}$), with reference to the aforementioned cone-plate measurements~\cite{Baskurt2007}, and calculated $\mu_0$ as $\mu_0 = 1.569$ ($\pm 0.033$) mPa$\cdot$s.
+The shear viscosity $\eta_0$ exponentially decreased with $\dot\gamma$, followed by a plateau for $\dot\gamma > 10$ s$^{-1}$.
+Such shear-thinning behavior of human plasma was also observed in measurements using a cone-plate viscometer~\cite{Baskurt2007}, in which a film added extra drag at the radius of the cone, resulting in this apparent non-Newtonian behavior~\cite{Baskurt2007}.
+Here, the film is explained as a surface layer of plasma proteins presenting at the liquid-air interface~\cite{Baskurt2007}.
+Although non-Newtonian plasma characteristics were reported in previous works~\cite{Brust2013, Rodrigues2022, Varchanis2018}, we determined the mean plasma viscosity $\eta_0$ for fully saturated shear rates (i.e., $\dot\gamma > 10$ s$^{-1}$), with reference to the aforementioned cone-plate measurements~\cite{Baskurt2007} and preliminary test described in Appendix~\S\ref{appB} (see Fig.~\ref{fig:glycerol_water}).
+Then, we calculated $\eta_0$ as $\eta_0 = 1.569$ ($\pm 0.033$) mPa~s.